The Mouse That Roared (film): Cast

+Production

 Pre-production

 Stage rights to the book were bought in 1955 by Howard Dietz.
 Columbia pictures publicist Walter Shenson optioned the film rights to the novel in 1957 as his first independent production. and spent over a year trying to raise finance.
 He eventually obtained interest from Carl Foreman who had an arrangement to produce films for Columbia through his Highroad Films.

-Forman had just completed The Key (1958) and was beginning pre-production on The Guns of Navarone (1961).
+Foreman had just completed The Key (1958) and was beginning pre-production on The Guns of Navarone (1961).
 Conceived as a low-budget project, The Mouse That Roared was expected to absorb office expenses for the high-production Navarone.

-Production

 Director Jack Arnold, working under the auspices of line producer Walter Shenson, was afforded virtually unlimited freedom in adapting the novel, constrained only by the budget (the film cost $450,000 according to Arnold); "I didn't have any studio pressures."
 Arnold explained that "the producers left me alone because (1) they didn't think it meant anything, (2) they were just writing it off for expenses anyway."

 Changes from book

 Liberties were taken in the film adaptation to display Peter Sellers' versatile comedy talents.
 The lead character of the book is the Duchess Gloriana XII, an attractive young royal in the manner of the young Queen Elizabeth II and Princess Grace.
 In the film version, however, Peter Sellers plays the role as a parody of an elderly Queen Victoria (who thinks the president of the United States is Calvin Coolidge), and his Mountjoy is a parody of Benjamin Disraeli.

 The sequences for Marseille and New York Harbor were filmed in Southampton; the presence of the ocean liner there was a lucky coincidence.
-In addition, in the novel, an encounter with the New York Police Department leads to bloodshed that complicates peace negotiations; this does not appear in the film.
 Director Jack Arnold recalled the serendipitous encounter:

 There was a lot of improvisation that went on while making the film that came out rather well ...
 Accidentally, when I was shooting the little tugboat [scene] ...
 I saw the Queen Elizabeth coming in towards Southampton.
 I was on the camera boat, and told the tugboat captain to get as close to the [ocean liner] as she could get, and tell all the boys to shoot arrows at her.
 We had three cameras on the boat ... and we got a sensational little sequence.

 A studio reproduction of the ocean liner's bridge, plus a brief scene with actors posing as captain and first mate reacting to the fusillade, combined with the footage of the Queen Elizabeth, emerges as an organic element of the comedy rather than improvisation.

-Additionally, in the film, both Tully and Helen are with Dr. Kokintz when he discovers the bomb is a dud, and it is Tully who suggests that they keep that fact a secret; in the book, Dr. Kokintz discovers the fact alone and keeps it to himself.
+In the novel, an encounter with the New York Police Department leads to bloodshed that complicates peace negotiations; this does not appear in the film.
+Additionally, in the film, both Tully and Helen are with Kokintz when he discovers the bomb is a dud, and it is Tully who suggests that they keep that fact a secret; in the book, Kokintz discovers the fact alone and keeps it to himself.